When I first played my Quest 2, I had to stop after an hour because I was sweating and out of breath.

 1) Echo VR

 I think what I love about this game is that it’s so much fun to play.
-It doesn’t feel like the chore that working out is at all.
+It doesn’t feel like the chore that working out is.
 And yet, when I’m done playing, I’m usually sweating like a pig.

 I wouldn’t describe this game as intense exercise.
-But, I would say it gets my heart rate up slightly more than walking, and that I can play for long periods without feeling bored.
-Which is why it tops this list for me.
+It gets my heart rate up slightly more than walking, and I can play it for over an hour.
+That’s the exercise zone I want to be in, so it tops the list.

 2) Pistol Whip

 Pistol whip is a 3d, screen scrolling shoot’em up style arcade game set to good music.
-It’s a lot of fun, can be quite difficult, and can really get your heart rate up because you need to avoid obstacles and dodge bullets incredibly quickly.
+It’s a lot of fun.
+It also really gets your heart rate up because you need to avoid obstacles and dodge bullets quickly.

 It’s definitely more intense exercise than Echo VR, but still a lot of fun.
 That said, after a few rounds of this, I do get the urge to go play something else.